+Every human outside of Africa contains DNA from DNA 'Adam' and Mitochondrial 'Eve' and L.U.C.A.
+So it is no mere romantic pipe dream to say 'We are One'.
 And we have always had a deep appreciation of spirituality.
-The oldest building discovered on earth, Gobekli Tepe, is a temple, built 10,000 years ago, in the Neolithic age.
+The oldest building discovered on earth, Gobekli Tepe is a temple, built 10,000 years ago in the Neolithic age.
 National Geographic described it as 'Civilization begins with Religion'.

-Even The Big Bang Theory itself was, like so many advances in science, developed by a theist, Georges Lemaître, a Catholic Priest and Professor of Physics.
+Even The Big Bang Theory itself was, like so many advances in science, developed by a theist (believer), Georges Lemaître, a Catholic Priest and Professor of Physics.
 Pascal, Newton, Maxwell, are all examples of the dominance of believers in historic scientific development.

 It was Baha'u'llah, Founder of the Baha'i Faith, who first taught the Principle of the Harmony of Science and Religion.
 Both, He stated, should be studied in the light of reason and evidence.

 It has become customary in the West to think of science and religion as occupying two distinct—and even opposed—areas of human thought and activity.
 This dichotomy can be characterized in the pairs of antitheses: faith and reason; value and fact.
 It is a dichotomy which is foreign to Bahá’í thought and should, we feel, be regarded with suspicion by Bahá’í scholars in every field.
 The principle of the harmony of science and religion means not only that religious teachings should be studied with the light of reason and evidence as well as of faith and inspiration, but also that everything in this creation, all aspects of human life and knowledge, should be studied in the light of revelation as well as in that of purely rational investigation.
-In other words, a Bahá’í scholar, when studying a subject, should not lock out of his mind any aspect of truth that is known to him. --- Research department of the Universal House of Justice, 3 January 1979, To the Participants in the Bahá’í Studies Seminar held in Cambridge
+In other words, a Bahá’í scholar, when studying a subject, should not lock out of his mind any aspect of truth that is known to him. ---U.H.J.
+3 January 1979, To the Participants in the Bahá’í Studies Seminar held in Cambridge